 Looking into the origins of the Bizannes, Bizanis, De Dear, and Bizanos families.
 And maybe more.

-Last updated: January 7, 2024.
+Last updated: June 25, 2024.

 Bizannes is a family name that started in Australia because my grandfather, a Greek refugee from Smyrna (Izmir in modern-day Turkey) invented it.
 He thought the spelling “Bizannes” would be pronounced more accurately than “Bizanis”, which is what the Greek name (Μπιζάνης) it derives from transliterates to.
-He changed it to Barnes due to the difficulty of living during Australia’s White Australia era, but when my father turned 18 in 1954 he changed it back to Bizannes along with his two brothers, the elder Leon and the youngest Ion.
+He changed it to Barnes due to the difficulty of living during Australia’s White Australia era, but when my father turned 18 in 1954 he changed it back to Bizannes along with his two brothers, the elder Lon and the youngest Ion.

 What does the name mean?
 Where does our family originate from?
 I’ve been searching for this answer since my father died in 2016.
 If you glance at the 6k+ words on this page, I suppose you could say I’ve got some stories to share.